-A dedicated advocate of life-long learning, Sara teaches graduate-level courses on nonprofit leadership at Seattle University.
-A Certified Fundraising Executive (CFRE), she obtained her MPA from the University of Alaska Southeast and a BA in Psychology from Trinity College.
-She received her executive coach training and certification through the ICF-accredited Coaches Training Institute.
-A workshop enthusiast, she has pursued an eclectic range of interests, including improv comedy, meditation, pop-up book construction, and marketing.
+A dedicated advocate of life-long learning, Sara received her MPA from the University of Alaska Southeast and a BA in Psychology from Trinity College.
+She has taught graduate-level courses on nonprofit leadership at Seattle University.
+She received her executive coach training and certification through the ICF-accredited Coaches Training Institute, and she completed their year-long leadership development program.
+Her commitment to social justice and racial equity has been profoundly shaped by nine years of service on the board of Arts Corps, as well as through workshops with Cultures Connecting and the People’s Institute Northwest.
+She has also studied peacemaking practices from the Tagish Tlingit tradition of the Yukon Territory, with several circle keepers and restorative justice practitioners in the Pacific Northwest.
+A workshop enthusiast, she has pursued an eclectic range of interests, including improv comedy, meditation, and marketing.
 Still on the shortlist: Italian, mediation, yoga teacher training, and metal casting.

-Originally from New England, with long stretches in Quebec and Alaska, Sara landed in Seattle in 2007.
-In her free time, she can be found biking, reading, dabbling in textiles, practicing yoga, binge-watching TV dramas, and delighting in the company of her family and friends.
+Originally from New England, with long stretches in Quebec and Alaska, Sara landed in Seattle in 2007, and currently splits her time between Seattle and Bellingham.
+In her free time, she can be found biking, reading, dabbling in textiles, binge-watching TV dramas, and delighting in the company of her family and friends.

 How to avoid these 4 common pitfalls and what to do instead

 Why you might want to consider it

 After the feasibility study: key components of campaign planning